You don’t need to lose weight! But you should be exercising for these 5 reasons…

-Have you ever heard someone say ‘just get your blood moving’?
-I hope so, because it’s good advice.
+Have you ever heard someone say they workout ‘just get their blood moving’?
+It’s actually good advice.
 When you exercise, your blood vessels dilate and allow blood to move more freely through your body.
-This has some great, but boring, results.
+This can lead to some great results.
 Carrying oxygen through your body, cell growth, healthier skin, a decrease of clots…and on and on.
-But getting your blood moving can also strengthen those pumps of your heart.
-This fact is much less boring, assuming you love sleeping as much as our team here does.

 Having stronger cardiac rhythms promotes a higher sense of alertness, by which we mean, you feel more awake.
 YAS!
-We always thought Mondays would be 100% more bearable if we could have a constant intake of caffeine, but according to the National Sleep Foundation, a regular exercise pattern will increase daytime alertness, bring on sleepiness at night, AND provide a much better quality of sleep.
+Lots of us think Mondays would be 100 per cent more bearable if we could have a constant intake of caffeine, but according to the National Sleep Foundation, a regular exercise pattern will increase daytime alertness, bring on sleepiness at night, AND provide a much better quality of sleep.

-Are you one of the unfortunate victims of sleep apnea, insomnia, restless leg syndrome, or similar misfortunes stealing away your peaceful nighttime dreams?
+Do you experience sleep apnea, insomnia, restless leg syndrome, or similar misfortunes stealing away your peaceful nighttime dreams?
 Try introducing a new exercise routine into your day.
 Giving it a go just once is unlikely to have any impact on your sleep, but after about a month, you should be seeing some awesome results.
 What do you have to lose?
 Even adding a brisk walk to your daily routine will have you catching better z’s at night.

 Sometimes it feels like we have the weight on the world on our shoulders and, with that kind of pressure, who could possibly find time to exercise?
 Well, that is one of the reasons why exercising is crucial!